poole/hyde/docs/8.0.0-alpha.34/advanced.md

 layout: page
 title: Advanced
 description: >
-  Under the hood, Hydejack is a surprisingly (maybe shockingly) complex beast.
+  Under the hood, Hydejack is surprisingly (maybe shockingly) complex.
 Some of the more advanced concepts are explained here.
 redirect_from:
   - /docs/latest/advanced/
   - /docs/advanced/